exakat/php-dictionary/dictionary/whitespace.ini.rst

 Whitespace is used to format and organize the code, making it more readable.

-However, in PHP, whitespace is generally not significant in terms of parsing; the PHP interpreter usually ignores whitespace.
+However, whitespace is generally not significant in terms of parsing; the PHP interpreter usually ignores whitespace.
 There are some rare situations where the whitespaces have a role: in heredoc syntax, and for formatting floats.

 Whitespace is not a notion specific to PHP: other languages have them too.
 For example, ``trim()`` removes whitespace at the beginning and the end of a string value.